Psst…I have news.

 My Moment of Cáithnín!

-When I saw that the Crocker Art Museum in Sacramento, CA, was seeking docents, it was another moment of “Cáithnín”.
+When I saw that the Crocker Art Museum in Sacramento, CA, was seeking docents, I felt another moment of “Cáithnín”.
 I have always felt the power of art to inspire thoughts, engage curiosity, and connect people.
 I knew this was the perfect opportunity to help people explore and preserve even more stories.
-Without hesitation, I applied.
+Without hesitation, I applied and completed the training program.

 I’ll still be exploring family heirlooms, but will expand to include art and artifacts from the museum, as well as other historical museums and societies.
 I’ll also be sharing some behind-the-scenes information, because who doesn’t want to know what really happens at museums once the doors are closed?